Nonye2K3/chia/Beginners-Guide.md

 SSD drivers—many people are using SSD drives to create plots— or NVME drives.
 Minimum of 1 Tb each is recommend if you want to plot more than 1 plot at a time

 On an older computer you can purchase a pcie adapter card-to take NVME/SSD drive as the new temp folder.
 This is internal to the PC.
 Some have tried to use a usb or firewire attached NVME/ SSD with some success.
 The first plot is sometimes created with 6 hrs each, but doing multiple plots slows to 8 hrs each.
+This pertains to creating the temp files.

 One item to plan for is storage of plots as they fill storage quickly.
-As more  plots are created, the discussions start to turn to terabytes of data storage not gigs of storage
+As more  plots are created, the discussions start to turn to terabytes of data storage not gigs of storage.
+Many use usb attached external drives for storage, or internal drives or external rack storage with many drives.

 **Sync Issues – look on Full Node tab**